alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 With all columns nullable; we assume the event data may have missing values.
 Since the JSON schema for events is not nested, we can use the duckdb features to directly load the JSON event data into a flat table.

 #### DBT Tests (Data Tests)
-- Loaded event row count matches source file row count
+- Assert row count matches source file(s) row count

 ### Validated Model (Bronze)
 The validated model will consist of one table to hold both valid and invalid events for further investigation.
 The determination of valid vs invalid records will be based on the "data quality validation" requirements.